 I put this down to the way that they have had a surprising entry into the world with no warning.
 Picture yourself in bed fast asleep and at 2 am someone comes in, pulls the duvet off, switches the light on and throws a bucket of water over you!
 That could be what it’s like for a baby coming into the world when they are pulled out into the operating theatre.

-It’s this “surprise” that can sometimes stay with a baby and keep them on edge and ratty.
+Let me describe a C-section baby to you.
+They aren't all like this of course but it may hold true for you.
+C-section babies can be on edge and ratty.
 They can be “wired”, jumpy, not going into a deep sleep and they wake at the slightest noise.
 They may also sleep better if they are swaddled as their own jumpiness can wake them up.

 The delivery was stressful